Q1. What is a survey visa?

 The publication of quantitative survey results shall require a prior approval of National Institute of Statistics of Rwanda.

-The researcher is obliged to submit the survey’s report together with the data set to NISR for publication approval.
+The researcher is obliged to submit the survey’s report (supported by its validation report) together with the data set to NISR for publication approval.
 With reference to the law stated below, none is allowed to publish the survey’s report without NISR approval.

 The submission of survey report and raw data should be done in a period not exceeding 30 working days after the analysis part is finished.